KDIS-DSPPM/r-fundamentals/README.md

 ### 1. Assignment

 Four assignments will be assigned throughout the semester.
 The assignments provide frequent learning opportunities.
 Each of these assignments should be fairly short and expected to be finished within 8-10 hours of effort.
 You are encouraged to work in group, but the work you turn in must be your own.
-Unless otherwise notified, the assignments should be rendered into an HTML output using R markdown (*.rmd) and you should submit both of them via the KDIS course website (not the GitHub repository).
+Unless otherwise notified, the assignments should be rendered into an HTML output using R markdown and you should submit both of them via the EKDIS course website (not the GitHub repository).
 In addition, the R markdown files should be reproducible on our end, in the event we want to reproduce your work.
 I will cover what R markdown is and how to create an HTML output in the second week of the course.
 The final exam uses the same output format.
 The assignments will be graded on a check, check-plus, check-minus standards.

 ### 2. Participation